-The U.S. capital markets experienced extreme volatility and disruption in recent years, leading to recessionary conditions and depressed levels of consumer and commercial spending.
-For instance, the referendum by British voters to exit the European Union ("Brexit") in June 2016 and the United Kingdom's subsequent invocation of Article 50 of the Treaty on the European Union in March 2017 have led to disruption and instability in the global markets.
+The U.S. and global capital markets experienced extreme volatility and disruption in recent years, leading to recessionary conditions and depressed levels of consumer and commercial spending.
+For instance, uncertainty related to the partial U.S. government shutdown in December 2018 and January 2019, U.S. trade policies and the referendum by British voters to exit the European Union ("Brexit") in June 2016 and the United Kingdom's subsequent invocation of Article 50 of the Treaty on the European Union in March 2017 have led to disruption and instability in the global markets.
 Disruptions in the capital markets increased the spread between the yields realized on risk-free and higher risk securities, resulting in illiquidity in parts of the capital markets.
-Although recent indicators suggest improvement in the capital markets, we cannot assure you that these conditions will not worsen.
+We cannot assure you that these conditions will not worsen.
 If conditions worsen, a prolonged period of market illiquidity could have a material adverse effect on our business, financial condition and results of operations.
 Unfavorable economic conditions also could increase our funding costs, limit our access to the capital markets or result in a decision by lenders not to extend credit to us.
 These events could limit our investment originations, limit our ability to grow and negatively impact our operating results.